Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Introduction

-The analysis of fragmentary functional observations have been studied under other modeling assumption, for example \cite{delaigle2013classification} \cite{delaigle2016approximating}.
-Very recently, two manuscripts \cite{descary2017recovering} and \cite{kneip2017optimal} also considered covariance estimation and reconstruction from fragmentary functional observations, but with very different approaches.
-This problem is also related to several recent work on high-dimensional covariance estimation with missing values \citep{loh2012high,kolar2012consistent,lounici2014high,cai2016minimax}.
-The problem discussed in this paper is distinct from these existing settings since a large portion of covariate pairs will never appear in the same sample (such as the pairs between the earlier and latest observations in the longitudinal studies) by the nature of the design. \cite{bishop2014deterministic} has studied a similar sequential-aggregation scheme for matrix completion, however, they mainly consider the completion of high-dimensional low rank positive semidefinite matrix in a deterministic setting, while we provide statistical guarantee for covariance estimation from partially-observed noisy functional data.
+Fragmentary functional observations have been studied under other modeling assumptions; see, for example, \cite{delaigle2013classification} and \cite{delaigle2016approximating}. \cite{descary2017recovering} and \cite{kneip2017optimal} consider covariance estimation and reconstruction from fragmentary functional observations using an optimization framework.
+The implementations of both works involve iterations.
+In particular, \cite{descary2017recovering} formulates the problem as a nonconvex optimization that aims to minimize the error within the observable diagonal band under a rank constraint.
+In contrast, we introduce a novel sequential-aggregation approach that provides explicit solutions and new insights into the covariance estimation problem.
+We also include numerical comparisons with the method of \cite{descary2017recovering} in the simulation section.
+In addition, this problem is related to several recent works on high-dimensional covariance estimation with missing values.
+For example, \cite{loh2012high} and \cite{lounici2014high} consider a linear regression or covariance matrix estimation, where the observations are missing randomly with a fixed rate.
+In contrast, \cite{kolar2012consistent} and \cite{cai2016minimax} consider a more general setting that allows a nonrandom missing pattern, but still requires that each pair of covariates simultaneously appear in a sufficient number of samples.
+The problem discussed in this paper is distinct from these existing settings, because a large portion of the covariate pairs will never appear in the same sample (such as the pairs between the earlier and latest observations in the longitudinal studies), by the nature of the design. \cite{bishop2014deterministic} studied a similar sequential-aggregation scheme for matrix completion.
+However, they mainly consider the completion of high-dimensional low-rank positive semidefinite matrices in a deterministic setting, whereas we provide a statistical guarantee for covariance estimation from partially observed noisy functional data.

-The rest of this article is organized as follows.
-The methodology and algorithm are described in Section 2, followed by theoretical analyses in Section 3.
-In Section 4, we present a series of numerical experiments, including the application to SWAN data.
-All proofs are collected in the Appendix.
+The rest of this paper is organized as follows.
+The methodology and algorithm are described in Section \ref{sec:method}, followed by theoretical analyses in Section \ref{sec:theory}.
+In Section \ref{sec:numerical}, we present a series of numerical experiments, including the application to the SWAN data.
+Section \ref{sec:discussion} concludes the paper.
+The proofs are collected in the Supplementary Materials.